Chinese defy Hong Kong's protest gloom in hunt for bargain stocks

 Mainland investors have been undeterred, though, seeing opportunities to buy on the dip when the overall appetite for risk is dampened and valuations of Hong Kong stocks hover near three-year lows.

-For firms dual-listed in mainland China and Hong Kong, the latest AH premium index .HSCAHPI indicates Hong Kong-listed shares are more than 20% cheaper on average than their mainland peers.
+For firms dual-listed in mainland China and Hong Kong, the latest AH premium index indicates Hong Kong-listed shares are more than 20% cheaper on average than their mainland peers.

 For a graphic on Mainland investors continue to buy Hong Kong stocks as valuations hover near 3-yr lows, click here